 While Rose observed that little girl being directed by her mother on how to sit, she saw herself.

-She realized at this moment how much her mother controlled her and her life, how much of a people pleaser she became, lost herself, therefore, knew it was time to break free from that prison way of living
+She realized at this moment how much her mother controlled her and her life, how much of a people pleaser she became, lost herself, and therefore, knew it was time to break free from that prison way of living.

 Ruth is Two-Faced